debrine/COMP3100-WebProgramming/README.md

 ## Charting ##
 Uses HTML, CSS, Javascript as well as the chart.js module.
 Uses custom web components to accept a list of x and y coordinates then graphs them as a scatter plot.

+## Sequences ##
+Node web app using Express, JS, HTML, CSS, XMLHttpRequest with JSON message passing between client and server.
+Uses iterators and generators to generate values, then sends them to the client where they are transformed into HTML elements to be displayed.

+## Weather-JSON ##
+Node web app using Express, JS, HTML, CSS, with JSON message passing between client and server.
+Uses XMLHttpRequest to fetch data from the server and retrieve it as a JSON file, the web page then updates on the client side to show the new data sent by the server.